Aigerimhub/qnlp/README.md

 ---

-> For academic use, cite as: *QazNLP 4.0: An Open-Source Suite for Kazakh Language Processing (2025)*
+> For academic use, cite as: *QNLP 4.0: An Open-Source Suite for Kazakh Language Processing (2025)*